 For the BBQ Ranch Dressing:

-- Prepare the dressing: In a small bowl or measuring cup with a spout, stir together the ranch dressing and BBQ sauce.
+- Prepare the dressing: In a small bowl or measuring cup with a spout, stir together the ranch dressing and barbecue sauce.
 Taste and adjust the ratio as desired.

 - In a large serving bowl, combine the romaine, tomatoes, beans, Mexicorn, red onion, and chopped chicken.
 Drizzle the salad with dressing, then toss to lightly coat.
 Serve immediately, topped with crushed tortilla chips and cilantro.